-If driving a star-connected motor, the off-state method described above allows the detection of open-load faults in the bridge-tomotor interconnects and within the motor itself.
-If driving a deltaconnected motor, only faults in the bridge-to-motor interconnects may be detected as motor inter-terminal impedance will remain relatively low in the event of a single-point failure internal to the motor (this type of motor having two internal current paths between each terminal).
+If driving a star-connected motor, the on-state and off-state methods described above allow the detection of open-load faults in the bridge-to-motor interconnects and within the motor itself.
+If driving a delta-connected motor, only faults in the bridge-to-motor interconnects may be detected as motor inter-terminal impedance will remain relatively low in the event of a single-point failure internal to the motor (this type of motor having two internal current paths between each terminal).